 Another course that you can check out is the Pinterest Perfection Masterclass here.

 8. BEFORE YOU PUBLISH YOUR WEBSITE

 You have everything set up at this point, you website, social media accounts, your email list, newsletter, opt in for subscribers, Pinterest, Tailwind, and even have your first blog post ready to be published.
 It is now time to set a launch date.
 I would choose a weekend to launch my website when people are more at home rather than busy with work.
 You can use your social media and personal accounts to announce your launch date and get people excited about it.
 Tease them with little hints of what is to come.
 Do you already have a few subscribers on your email list?
 Send them an email with the launch date as well.
 Spread the word.
 This will make your launch date exciting for both you and your followers.

 Now I highly recommend to always have a plan or tentative schedule.
 Have a list of blog post ideas that you may want to cover in the upcoming months and set dates in your content planner of when you want to have them published.
-I would aim to publising 2-3 blog posts a week for the first few months.
-Once you reach about 15-20 blog posts and get good engagement from them you can do 1- 2 blog posts a week.
+I would aim to publishing 2 blog posts a week for the first 2 or 3 months.
+Once you reach about 15-20 blog posts and get good engagement from them you can do 1- 2 blog posts a week and eventually 1 blog post a week.
+I personally wouldn’t do less than 1 blog post a week unless you really don’t have the time.
 As for content planner, I highly recommend using Purple Trail’s content planner.
 It is all I use now and absolutely love it.
 I can track my analytics, growth, travel plans, take notes, and organize myself carefully for the months ahead.

 Related Article: Staying Organized With Purple Trail’s Content Planner